Critical Matters – www.criticalmatters.net

 A Web of Illusion: Is the Internet Still the Internet?

-24 September 2025 content editor Comments Off on A Web of Illusion: Is the Internet Still the Internet?
+24 September 2025 Content Editor Comments Off on A Web of Illusion: Is the Internet Still the Internet?

 The internet was once a digital playground, a boundless frontier for exploration and fun.
 The dream, born from military research by the Defense Advanced Research Projects Agency (DARPA), was of a decentralised network that could […]